 According to the explanations of scientists, the human brain could be alike a “biological computer”, and also that human consciousness is a process which runs like a quantum computer located inside the brain.
 The next thrilling thing is that, as experts explain, the human soul comes back to the universe and it doesn’t die.

-The soul is maintained in micro-tubules of brain cells according to American physicist and Emeritus in the Department of Anesthesiology and Psychology Dr. Stuart Hameroff and mathematical physicist at Oxford University Sir Roger Penrose.
-As for them this process is named as “Orchestrated Objective Reduction” or “Orch-OR”.
-The theory indicates that even the human is “clinically dead”, the microtubules in human brain lose their quantum state but at the same time it can withhold the memory inside the brain.
+The soul is maintained in microtubules of brain cells according to American physicist and Emeritus in the Department of Anesthesiology and Psychology Dr. Stuart Hameroff and mathematical physicist at Oxford University Sir Roger Penrose.
+As for them, this process is named as “Orchestrated Objective Reduction” or “Orch-OR”.
+The theory indicates that even the human is “clinically dead”, the microtubules in the human brain lose their quantum state but at the same time it can withhold the memory inside the brain.

-Lately on The Science Channel’s ongoing documentary show Trough the Wormhole, Dr. Hameroff figured: “Let’s say the heart stops beating, the blood stop flowing; the microtubules lose their quantum state.
-The quantum information within the micro-tubules is not destroyed, it can’t be destroyed, and it just distributes and dissipates to the universe at large.
+Lately, on The Science Channel’s ongoing documentary show Through the Wormhole, Dr. Hameroff figured: “Let’s say the heart stops beating, the blood stops flowing; the microtubules lose their quantum state.
+The quantum information within the microtubules is not destroyed, it can’t be destroyed, and it just distributes and dissipates to the universe at large.

 With all the late discoveries related to dark energy and dark matter, substances which human cannot see or interact with, but the things which we know that it exist, yet, the theory could define more things that even more enigmatic and flamboyant.